Part 1 - Weapons and Mountings

 Mountings originally had a similar designation, being of the form 12" Mark 8 Mod 0 for a mounting using a 12-inch (30.5 cm) weapon.
 By 1930, the Mark number mounting designation had been dropped for weapons larger than 5 inches (12.7 cm) and new mountings were then known by the ship class they were used on.
 For example, the mountings for the 16"/50 (40.64 cm) Mark 7 guns used on the Iowa class battleships were designated as 16-inch three-gun mountings Iowa class.
 Mountings for 5 inch and smaller guns continued to have Mark numbers assigned to them.

 Similar to Britain, shortly after World War II the USN designation system was changed from being based upon the gun classification to being based upon the mounting classification.
 So, a modern designation such as 5"/54 Mark 45 is really the designation of the gun mount, not the weapon itself.
-Furthermore, starting with the 5"/54 Mark 42, almost all naval guns are now classified into a single "Mark" series, regardless of their caliber.
+A few older weapons such as the 5"/54 Mark 16 are occasionally seen in publications per their Mark 39 mounting designation, but this is rare and seems to be an effort to put all 5"/54 guns into the same designation series.
+Furthermore, starting with the 5"/54 Mark 42, almost all naval guns are now classified into a single Mark series, regardless of their caliber.
 For example, modern guns such as the 5" Mark 45, the 76 mm Mark 75 and the 57 mm Mark 110 are all in the same numeric Mark series.